 Skip to main content

-Asian Heritage Month is an opportunity for us to learn more about the many achievements and contributions of Concordians of Asian heritage who, throughout our history, have done so much to make Canada the country we know and love.
+May is Asian Heritage Month and is an opportunity to learn more about the many achievements and contributions of Canadians of Asian heritage who, throughout history, have made tremendous contributions to the country.

 Reimagining Chinatown